 Nationally, every college on average experienced 1 staff disruption over the three-year period (2008-2010), which systemically reflects very poorly on the FET college sector as a whole.
 At the provincial level, we see that there was also 1 disruption per college.
-This data was unavailable for the college in question.
+In this college, no staff disruptions were reported for this period.